 “All right—” Adam sighed, placing his hand on his head.
 “So, Muraco.
 If you’re a hero like you say, why did you have to completely mutilate that innocent bunny and place it in front of my door?”

 “I had to get you away from that town in a way that the Ouderkirk demon would not sense me.
-So, I knocked on your door, waited for you to open it, and then grabbed you with that.
+So, I knocked on your door, waited for you to open it, and then grabbed you with that thing I whipped up.
 I then took you out of town.
 It was then that I used my powers to get you all the way here in a swift manner.”

 “All right.”
 Adam seemed to go with what Muraco was saying.
 “What about the shadow in my hallway?
 And the blindness in my eye?
 And the weird dream I had?”

 “I dunno, dude.”
 Muraco shrugged.
-“A-anyway!”
+“A-Anyway!”
 Muraco jumped in place a few times.
 “Human!
-Would you like to know the reason for me bringing here?
+Would you like to know the reason that I brought you here?
 And the fate that awaits you?”